Introduction to fundamental analysis

 Another key economic factor is inflation.
 Inflation occurs when the purchasing power of a given currency decreases, and central banks usually have the job of keeping it in check (while avoiding deflation).

-Inflation doesn't just affect forex – bonds, commodities, companies and indices will all see volatility from it.
+Inflation doesn't just affect forex; bonds, commodities, stocks, and indices will all usually experience volatility from it.

 Political change within a country can play out across financial markets.
 A new president, for example, might make life harder for businesses or invest heavily in new infrastructure.

 Geopolitics, too, can be important.
-For instance, increased conflict in the Middle East can put a strain on the world's oil supply – which will then drive up its price.
+For instance, increased conflict in the Middle East can put a strain on the world's oil supply, driving up its price.
 As a result, businesses that rely heavily on oil may see their profits weaken.

 Natural disasters and seasonality